FDio/csit/docs/report/vpp_performance_tests/documentation/containers.rst

   of functionality is better supported in LXC 2.1 but can be done is current version as well.

-- CSIT code is currently using cgroup control the range of CPU cores the container must run on.
-VPP thread pinning defined vpp startup.conf.
+- CSIT code is currently using cgroup to control the range of CPU cores the LXC container runs on.
+VPP thread pinning is defined vpp startup.conf.

 Docker
 ~~~~~~